ehabsoa82/signServer_local/README.md

 ### Configuring TLS termination in container for administrator access

-The SignServer container can be provided with custom keystore and truststore for TLS termination directly in the container.
+The SignServer container can be provided with a custom keystore and truststore for TLS termination directly in the container.

 Create Kubernetes secrets using the following commands: